Rob Portman: Judiciary

 In September 2018, Portman said he would support Trump's nomination of Brett Kavanaugh to the Supreme Court, saying, "The Brett Kavanaugh I know is a man of integrity and humility".
 Portman did not call for an investigation by the FBI for sexual assault allegations.

 In September 2020, Portman supported a vote on Trump's nominee to fill the U.S. Supreme Court vacancy left by the death of Ruth Bader Ginsburg less than six weeks before the 2020 presidential election.
 In April 2016, Portman said that Obama's nominee to the Supreme Court, who was nominated eight months before the election, should not be considered by the Senate, as it was "a very partisan year and a presidential election year ... it's better to have this occur after we're past this presidential election."

 Human trafficking

 Portman has been involved in efforts to end human trafficking.
 As a member of the Permanent Subcommittee on Investigations, he began investigating sex trafficking in 2015.
 The investigation found that classified advertising website Backpage was aware that the website was being used to sell young girls for sex.
 Portman sponsored the Stop Enabling Sex Traffickers Act, which clarified sex trafficking laws to make it illegal to knowingly assist, facilitate, or support sex trafficking.
 SESTA was passed by Congress and signed into law by Trump in April 2018.

-Biden administration

-When Joe Biden was declared the winner of the 2020 presidential election, Portman was one of the few Republicans to say that he would certify the electoral college vote.
-During Trump's second impeachment trial, Portman said, "I will keep an open mind when deciding whether to convict".
-He ultimately voted not guilty, but said, "Trump's comments leading up to the Capitol attack were partly responsible for the violence".

-Portman was one of the main senators involved in crafting the $1 trillion bipartisan infrastructure plan that passed the Senate in August 2021.